 Health is precious for every person in the world.
 This is also true for the Earth itself.
 How can humans make sustainable progress understanding “health” as “science” while valuing a “life”?
 In the current era of globalization where numerous factors are complexly correlated within the rapid growth of the 21st century, it is essential to adequately and objectively understand the current situation and swiftly implement measures showing a concrete direction for solving global problems.

-The School of Tropical Medicine and Global Health (TMGH) is aimed at cultivating professionals who can directly contribute to solving global health issues for people struggling with such problems in the developing countries.
-In addition to a lack of such professionals in the global health field worldwide, Japan has been unable to contribute to training or sending qualified personnel because of a lack of a large-scale graduate school focused on public health or educational institutions for tropical medicine.
+The School of Tropical Medicine and Global Health (TMGH) is aimed at cultivating professionals who can directly contribute to solving global health issues for people struggling with such problems in low-and middle- income countries (LMIC).
+In addition to a lack of such professionals in the global health field worldwide, Japan has been unable to contribute to training or sending qualified personnel because of the lack of a large-scale graduate school focused on public health or educational institutions for tropical medicine.

 The TMGH is a fresh and new kind of graduate school.
 Both graduate students and staff are multinational and expected to become strong core personnel in this field while valuing diversity.
 Nagasaki was a “window” to foreign countries in the Edo Period in Japan.
 Together, we will establish the true meaning of a “global standard” as a forefront to support the development of health worldwide so that a child’s birthplace does not dictate their future.